dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./images/card_catalog_demo_sample.webp "BurauenBiblio Homepage")

 **BurauenBiblio** prints card catalogs in a **custom 8 × 5 inch layout PDF format**, applicable for longer titles, barcodes and subject terms.
-It uses long bond paper (8.5 × 13 inches) which allows for two card catalog prints for each page.
+It uses long bond paper (8.5 × 13 inches) which allows for two card catalog prints for each page and supports up to 35 barcode (copies).
 This feature helps support local libraries in need of card catalog prints.

 ### 📌 MARC tags setup